sr320/tmp-badge/README.md

 | Bronze  | 10 points  |

 ## How do I get my embed code?
-Eventually we will magically provide it - for now see this page.
+Well we are working on making it more automated however you can role your own using this tutorial.